lucasktlee/posts/drafts/limited-partners.md

         <li id="fn02">There are specific rules for calculating net worth, the details of which I will refrain from discussing, given the fact that this is not meant to be a detailed technical memorandum on fundraising.
 You should consult an experienced funds formation lawyer for advice on this. <a href="#fref02">&#8593;</a></li>
         <li id="fn03">These rules are labyrinthine primarily because there are circumstances where one needs to “look through” a direct investor, <em>Alpha,</em> in a fund—<em>Omega</em>—to count the number of beneficial owners of <em>Alpha</em>, and attribute them to <em>Omega</em>.
 These rules are beyond the scope of this blog post, and you should consult an experienced funds formation lawyer for advice on this. <a href="#fref03">&#8593;</a></li>
         <li id="fn04">The <abbr>SEC</abbr> has defined “investments” as securities and assets held for investment purposes that in the <abbr>SEC</abbr>’s view demonstrate a significant degree of investment sophistication and experience, such that the investor can be deemed to have be well-informed about the risks of investing in unregulated investment funds. <a href="#fref04">&#8593;</a></li>
+        <li id="fn05">Indeed, when I was at <a href="http://www.partnersgroup.com/">Partners Group</a>, one of my early projects (2008 – 2009) involved expanding the firm’s database of private placement laws and providing guidance to the firm’s fundraising professionals, a project that required me to work with legal counsel in around thirty countries where the firm was actively fundraising. <a href="#fref05">&#8593;</a></li>
+        <li id="fn06">Nothing says “I have faith in you” better than a commitment to give you capital to invest.
+Skin in the game, to quote the excellent Nassim Nicholas Taleb. <a href="#fref06">&#8593;</a></li>
     </ol>
 </div>